History of Middle Eastern people in Metro Detroit: Community history

+In 2023, a study conducted in collaboration with the Chaldean Community Foundation and Walsh College revealed that the Chaldean population had increased to 183,500, and that their economic impact had increased upwards of $17.6 billion.

-Assyrian/Chaldean neighborhoods
+Chaldo-Assyrian neighborhoods

-As of 2004, of the Assyrians in the tri-county area, 58% resided in Oakland County.
-As of 2000 2,629 Assyrians resided in Wayne County.
+During the 1950s, Highland Park and Woodward Avenue had a high concentrations of Assyrians.
+The community's focal point later shifted to Southfield.
+As of 2004, of the Assyrians in the tri-county area, 58% resided in Oakland County, while date from Wayne County a few years prior dictated 2,629 Assyrians residing in the community.

-Areas with Assyrian residents as of 2001 include Chaldean Town in Detroit, Southfield, Oak Park, Troy, and West Bloomfield Township.
-As of 2007 Assyrians residents of Chaldean Town, Detroit tend to be low income elderly people and recent immigrants.
-By 2014, in addition to West Bloomfield, Farmington Hills and Sterling Heights had also received Assyrians.
-Assyrian immigrants, once they gain financial well-being, move to suburbs in Metro Detroit, such as Oak Park, Southfield, Troy, and West Bloomfield.
+Areas that had Assyrian residents c.
+2001 included Chaldean Town in Detroit, Southfield, Oak Park, Troy, and West Bloomfield Township.
+Assyrian residents of Chaldean Town tended to be low-income elderly people and recent immigrants from the Middle East.
+By 2014, in addition to West Bloomfield, Farmington Hills and Sterling Heights had also received Assyrians due to higher income stability.
 The Chaldean Federation of America, an umbrella organization for most of the areas Assyrian groups, had its offices in Southfield.
-As of that year, the largest Chaldean Catholic church in terms of the number of congregants resided in Southfield.
-The city also had the area's sole Assyrian retirement home, the Chaldean social club Southfield Manor, and a popular Assyrian restaurant named La Fendi.
+As of that year, the largest Chaldean Catholic church building in terms of the number of congregants resided in Southfield.
+The city also had the area's sole Assyrian retirement home, the Chaldean Social Club Southfield Manor, and a popular Assyrian restaurant named La Fendi.

-As of circa the 1950s, Highland Park and the Woodward Avenue/7 Mile area had concentrations of Assyrians.
-The community's focal point later shifted to Southfield.